An open API service indexing awesome lists of open source software.

 - Enable the following authentication flows and disable the rest:

-- Direct access grants
+- `Direct access grants`

 - Under `Credentials` copy `client secret`

-- Under `Service account roles`:
+- Under `Service accounts roles`:

 - Click on `Assign role` then `Filter by clients`